voxel51/fiftyone/examples/uniqueness/README.md

 session = fo.launch_dashboard(view=dups_view)
 ```

-You will easily see some near-duplicates in the GUI.
-It surprised us that there
+You will easily see some near-duplicates in the dashboard.
+It surprised us that
-are duplicates in CIFAR-10, too!
+there are duplicates in CIFAR-10, too!

 Of course, in this scenario, near duplicates are identified from visual
 inspection.
 So, how do we get the information out of FiftyOne and back into
 your working environment.
 Easy!
 The `session` variable provides a bidirectional
-bridge between the GUI and your Python environment.
-In this case, we will use
+bridge between the dashboard and your Python environment.
+In this case, we will
-the `session.selected` bridge.
-So, in the GUI, click on the checkmark in the
+use the `session.selected` bridge.
+So, in the dashboard, click on some of the
-upper-left of some of the duplicates and near-duplicates.
-Then, execute the
+duplicates and near-duplicates.
+Then, execute the following code in the IPython
-following code in the IPython shell.
+shell.

 ```py
 # Get currently selected images from dashboard